Energy Saving Guide: Key Facts and Resources Inside

 1. What are the easiest ways to save energy at home?

-3. Do smart thermostats actually help?
+3. Does smart thermostats really help?

-4. Is solar power considered energy saving?
+4. Is solarity considered as energy -saving?

 Final thoughts